-- Entertainment venues in the Special Entertainment Precinct are exempt from the amplified music noise requirements of the Queensland Government's liquor licensing laws.
-Responsibility for regulating amplified music noise from venues in the Special entertainment precinct has been transferred from the State Liquor Licensing Division to Council. - Amplified music noise levels in the precinct are regulated by Council's Amplified Music Venues Local Law, which requires amplified music venues to have an Amplified Music Venues Permit. - The music-noise and development laws protect music venues from having to turn down their volumes when residential development is built nearby.
+- entertainment venues in the Special Entertainment Precinct are exempt from the amplified music noise requirements of the Queensland Government's liquor licensing laws. - responsibility for regulating amplified music noise from venues in the Special Entertainment Precinct has been transferred from the State Liquor Licensing Division to Council - amplified music noise levels in the precinct are regulated by Council's Amplified Music Venues Local Law, which requires amplified music venues to have an Amplified Music Venues Permit - the music-noise and development laws protect music venues from having to turn down their volumes when residential development is built nearby.
 Instead, the onus is on new developments to incorporate extensive noise insulation.

-Other focus points of the live music precinct idea is increased safety measures (i.e. increased lighting and CCTV, ID scanners, specially trained security etc.) and the roll-on benefits to the late night economy including; taxi drivers, restaurants, employees.
+Other focus points of the live music precinct idea include increased safety measures (such as increased lighting and CCTV, ID scanners and specially trained security.) and the roll-on benefits to the late-night economy including taxi drivers, restaurants and employees.